bartTC/django-actual-admin-docs/actual_admin_docs/tests/sample_docs/index.md

 ## Installation

-1. Install the `django-actual-admin-docs` package:
+1. Install the `django-actual-admin-docs` package.
+If you have `pygments` installed, code blocks are automatically highlighted.

-   - `pip install django-actual-admin-docs[highlight]` if you want to enable syntax highlighting in code blocks.
-This adds [Pygments](https://pygments.org) as a dependency.

-   - `pip install django-actual-admin-docs` if you don't need that and want to keep your third party dependencies lean.

 2. Add `actual_admin_docs` to your `INSTALLED_APPS` setting: